 Councillors are entitled to receive a salary in return for the commitment and contribution they make.

+All councillors receive a basic salary.
 Those councillors who undertake additional responsibilities such as being a cabinet member, committee chair or leader of their political group will receive an additional payment.
 This is called a senior salary and is calculated based on the size of the council.
-Councillors do not set their own salaries; the framework for councillors’ salaries is set by a body called the Independent Remuneration Panel for Wales.

-Councillors are entitled to paid ‘family absence’ arrangements around maternity, paternity and adoptive parental leave.
+Councillors are also entitled to paid ‘family absence’ arrangements around maternity, paternity and adoptive parental leave.
 The law is changing which will give councillors even more flexibility.
 Councillors are also entitled to paid ‘sickness absence’.

 Councillors are surveyed at least once every term to determine the most convenient meeting times; unfortunately meeting times can be inconvenient for some as people often have different preferences – some young parents may prefer to meet during the day whilst others may prefer to meet in the evening, depending on child care availability or work commitments.
 However, there is often scope to be flexible around some committee or informal meetings.